dirtyhillbilly/wsmonitor/README.md

 # Running daemons #

 In the virtual environement, two programs are available :
-- `wsmonitor-checker-daemon` : this daemon scans the database for URLs to monitor and report to kafka queue ;
+- `wsmonitor-checker-daemon` : this daemon scans the database for URLs to monitor, produces metric and report to kafka queue ;
-- `wsmonitor-dbupdate-daemon` : this daemon consume kafka events and feed postgresql database.
+- `wsmonitor-dbupdate-daemon` : this daemon consumes kafka events and feed postgresql database.

 # Command line interface #